oksusoo1/fireflutter/README.md

 # FriendMap

 - Idea\
-  When someone is seeking someone and both of them are stranger of the place, how would they find each other?
-Some country may use road name as land marks while some country has no names on roads, instead, they use building names as land marks.
-But both of them are foreginers and they don't know the country's language.
+  When someone is seeking someone and both of them are foreginers of the place, how would they find each other?
+Both of them do not understand the country's language.
-  If there is a map which display two markers of each user's position, it would be a big help.

-  `FriendMap` feature provides a functionality to find a friend on map.
-It shares both of user's geo locations and the app can display markers on the map and updates the markers on every move.
+  `FriendMap` feature send a user's latitude and longitude to the other user.
+So the other can navigate on the map.

 ## FriendMap installation